Intona products are engineered and made in Germany. We ship daily worldwide.

 Ethernet speed is controlled by the PHYs.
 By default, they are set to use a common speed, and the firmware automatically adjusts the PHYs to use the slowest negotiated speed of either PHY (devices with firmware 1.00 do not support this behavior - you need to set the speed manually).

 speed command to force specific speed modes on both PHYs:

 |10 MBit (full duplex)||speed 10|

-auto mode lets each PHY negotiate the speed, which will lead to problems if the device's port A and B PHYs do not negotiate the same speed.
+manual mode lets each PHY negotiate the speed independently, which will lead to problems if the device's port A and B PHYs do not negotiate the same speed.